Sir David Amess stabbing: What we know so far

 – Southend councillor John Lamb, a friend of Sir David, said the attacker was waiting at the church to see the MP and “drew a knife and stabbed him” when he was called.

-– Detectives are not looking for any other suspects, though the Met said officers were carrying out searches at two addresses in the London area as part of their investigation.
+– As part of the investigation, officers were carrying out searches at three addresses in the London area, Metropolitan Police said.
+One search has now concluded.

+– Police officers were seen at properties in Lady Somerset Road, Kentish Town, and Bounds Green Road in north London, as well as in Cranmer Road, Croydon, south London.

+– The forensic tent set up outside the address in Kentish Town has been taken down by police.

 – Prime Minister Boris Johnson, Home Secretary Priti Patel, Labour leader Sir Keir Starmer and Commons Speaker Sir Lindsay Hoyle have visited the scene and laid flowers in tribute to Sir David.